layilin/SP23-33852/_annotations/book3.md

 [people] 106.350n Ulloa and De la Condamine's account of the great river of Amazon.
 Antonio de Ulloa (1716-1795), a Spanish military officer, and Charles-Marie de La Condamine (1701-1774), a French scientist, participated in a geodesic mission to the equator in Peru to measure the earth's true shape.
 After the mission was completed, La Condamine published the *Relation abrégée d'un voyage fait dans l'intérieur de l'Amérique méridionale* (1745) and *Journal du voyage fait par ordre du roi a l’équateur* (1751).
 Ulloa co-authored with Jorge Juan the *Relación histórica del viage a la América meridional* (1748).

 [plant] 106.357n *Dumb Cane*. *Dieffenbachia seguine*.
 The dumb cane looks very similar to sugar cane, and colonists often would eat it, mistaking it for the sugar cane.
 The dumb cane contains a poisonous sap, however, that swells the tongues of those who consume it and prevents them from speaking for several hours.
-Its native range includes the Caribbean and tropical South America.
+Its native range is the Caribbean and tropical South America.

 [people] 106.357n A physician, however, who wrote a short account of the diseases of Jamaica, in Charles II.'s time.
 Thomas Trapham, author of *A Discourse of the State of Health in the Island of Jamaica* (1679).